payeezy/payeezy-deprecated/ruby/payeezy/README.md

 ## Usage

+Run the specs using 'bundle exec rake spec'

-Test cases can be run with 'bundle exec rake spec'
+Test cases can be run with 'bundle exec rake test'

 ## Contributing